mcculloughembedded/flubber/docs/first-test.md

 1. Create a new component.
     ````
-    flubber/scripts/main.sh new-component --name=myComponent
+    flubber/scripts/main.sh new-component --name=my-component
     ````

-    This will create a directory `unit-tests/myComponent` with the minimum files required to write and run tests.
+    This will create a directory `unit-tests/my-component` with the minimum files required to write and run tests.

     This script also creates the `unit-tests/mocks/source` and `unit-tests/mocks/include`